-With Metro Manila placed on community quarantine and the rising number of cases in the country, the Company has experienced a slowdown in gaming revenues as the Philippine Amusement and Gaming Company suspended all casino operations on March 16, 2020, when the Metro Manila was placed under Enhanced Community Quarantine (ECQ).
-The casinos have since then been allowed to operate and resume operations with varying capacity limits as set by the Covid-19 Inter-Agency Task Force (IATF), depending on the Alert Level under which Metro Manila is placed.
-Very strict health and social distancing protocols are also required to be implemented.
+In 2020, with Metro Manila placed on community quarantine and the rising number of cases in the country, the Company has experienced a slowdown in gaming revenues as the Philippine Amusement and Gaming Company suspended all casino operations on March 16, 2020 The casinos have since then been allowed to operate and resume operations.
+Health and social distancing protocols were also required to be implemented.

 The same is true for PLC's subsidiary, Pacific Online.
-The operations of the national lottery, Philippine Charity Sweepstakes Office (PCSO) was also suspended during the ECQ, and was also allowed to resume only after the second half of 2020.
+The operations of the national lottery, Philippine

+Charity Sweepstakes Office (PCSO) was also suspended during thecommunity quarantine, and was also allowed to resume only after the second half of 2020.
 Because POSC leases online lottery equipment to the PCSO, its revenues are highly dependent on PCSO's lotto and KENO sales, which have been impacted by COVID-19 related developments and the implementation of community quarantines.